New Technology Keeps Commission Finisher Vaz da Costa One Step Ahead

 MÖNCHENGLADBACH, Germany — May 15, 2018 — In the commission finishing business, finding the time to make necessary new investments in the latest technology can be difficult.
 Services can’t just stop and orders be delayed when an old machine needs to be dismantled and a new one installed.

-Nevertheless, the site is currently dyeing and finishing around 100,000 metres of fabric daily, and has expanded its commissioning services to customers in France, Spain, Belgium and Germany in recent years.
-These exports now account for around 20% of total commission finishing business.
+Nevertheless, the site is currently dyeing and finishing around 100,000 meters of fabric daily, and has expanded its commissioning services to customers in France, Spain, Belgium and Germany in recent years.
+These exports now account for around 20 percent of total commission finishing business.
 A second business involving the making-up, embroidery and packaging of high-end bed and table linen under the well-known Bovi brand also operates from the site, with a total combined workforce of around 180 people.
-Around 80% of these products are for export markets.
+Around 80 percent of these products are for export markets.
 Separate entrance and exit points for the two businesses have recently eased logistics.

 Investments

-There have been no such problems with the new Monforts eight chamber machine, which has a working width of 3.6 metres and as such is one of the largest in Europe, operating continuously at speeds of above 100 metres a minute.
+There have been no such problems with the new Monforts eight chamber machine, which has a working width of 3.6 meters and as such is one of the largest in Europe, operating continuously at speeds of above 100 meters a minute.
 It is equipped with a Mahlo weft straightening unit and a Benninger padder, in addition to a Monforts Ecobooster hear recovery system.

 Fine tuning

-The company is primarily finishing 100% cotton fabrics in wide widths, in the weight range of 130-200gsm, with very even conditions required for the squeezing.
+The company is primarily finishing 100-percent cotton fabrics in wide widths, in the weight range of 130-200 grams per square meter, with very even conditions required for the squeezing.

 Quality control

-“Because we are in constant production, the emphasis is increasingly on quality control at the laboratory stage and we now have two fully equipped labs, where personnel has increased from a single person to eight people,” says Mrs Marques.
+“Because we are in constant production, the emphasis is increasingly on quality control at the laboratory stage and we now have two fully equipped labs, where personnel has increased from a single person to eight people,” said Marques.

 Posted May 15, 2017